Major League Baseball improves the omnichannel fan experience with Okta

 The MLB fan experience is changing.
 No longer restricted to ballparks and television, fans are consuming and engaging with baseball through a variety of technologies, including mobile devices, live-streaming, and ballpark apps.

 With its many digital offerings, MLB wanted to better engage fans and encourage them to consume content frequently and at their convenience.
-The organization decided to modernize its consumer platform to provide a streamlined, frictionless omni-channel experience that could scale to meet the demands of millions of users.
+The organisation decided to modernise its consumer platform to provide a streamlined, frictionless omni-channel experience that could scale to meet the demands of millions of users.

 MLB had nine months to launch its new consumer-facing platform before Opening Day.
 It worked closely with Okta to plan the architecture, build it out, and migrate millions of users from an internal database.
 To make sure they were ready for traffic spikes, the development team held performance tests for up to 138,000 authenticated requests per minute.